The following actors are part of the TIBER-FI framework.

 The responsibilities of the TIBER-FI Cyber Team are to promote voluntary adoption of the TIBER-FI procedures, to coordinate the creation of the financial sector general threat landscape report and to provide support and guidance for financial entities in the application of the procedures.
 The TCT is in contact with European Central Bank’s TIBER-EU Knowledge Center coordination group and the TCTs of other central banks.

-The TIBER-FI Test Manager (TTM) is a person working on Bank of Finland’s mandate and is part of the TCT.
-It is the responsibility of the Test Manager is coordinate TIBER-FI practicalities.
-The TTM is the contact person for financial entities in all matters pertaining to the adoption, application and practicalities of TIBER-FI.
-These matters include, for example, enquiries about the framework itself, the practical application of the general threat landscape report, testing preparation and scoping, and managing risks of testing.
+The Test Manager, i.e. the TIBER-FI Test Manager (TTM) is a person working on Bank of Finland’s mandate and is part of the TCT.
+It is the responsibility of the Test Manager to coordinate and support TIBER-FI practicalities.
+The TTM is the contact person for financial entities and service providers in all matters pertaining to the TIBER-FI, the practical application of the generic threat landscape report, testing preparation and scoping, and managing risks of testing.

-Financial entities evaluate how the TIBER-FI procedures would benefit and amend their cyber security testing activities.
+Financial entities evaluate the suitability of the TIBER-FI procedures to their cyber security testing activities.
 It is voluntary for an entity to join TIBER-FI and there no fee is collected.
-Enrolment takes place by dates periodically announced by the TCT.
+The decision on the adoption of the TIBER procedures will be made by the executive board of the financial entity.
+(Decision to participate)

 An entity that has decided to adopt TIBER-FI must organize an internal coordination group for the testing activities (White Team), procure the services needed for the testing activities, as well as plan, undertake and report on the testing.

-Each financial entity covers their own expenses resulting from participation.
-Entities have wide discretion in determining the extent of the testing, which is a major factor in the cost level.
+Each financial entity covers the expenses from testing-related internal work, as well as the expenses of subcontractors, testing service providers and other similar parties.
+Entities have wide discretion in determining the extent of the testing.
 The Bank of Finland will assist entitles with Test Manager support.

-The Bank of Finland classify participation in TIBER-FI activities as confidential information.
+The Bank of Finland classifies participation in TIBER-FI activities as confidential information.

 White Team (WT)

-Each financial entity participating in TIBER-FI will appoint a team to coordinate testing activities.
+Each financial entity participating in TIBER-FI must appoint a team to coordinate testing activities.
 This team is referred to as the White Team (WT).
 The team is responsible for

 - organizing and steering testing activities